stammy/focal-point/README.md

 ## Focal Point: Pure HTML/CSS Adaptive Images Framework

 Using only HTML/CSS, web authors can specify an image's focal point, which stays as the image's primary focus as the image scales on responsive webpages.
-This puts web authors in control of image content for responsive and high-resolution images.
+This puts [web authors in control of art direction for responsive and high-resolution images](http://blog.cloudfour.com/a-framework-for-discussing-responsive-images-solutions/).
 Crop and re-size images depending on available width and let CSS to do all of the work, and without any JavaScript.

 Many of today's designs are migrating to the [responsive web design technique](http://www.abookapart.com/products/responsive-web-design) coined by [Ethan Marcotte](https://twitter.com/beep).
 Elements should to be fluid and adjust to the available display, but a wrench is usually thrown into the system when exact pixel dimensions are set for images.
 The good news is that browsers only _used_ to have poor image downsizing abilities.
 Today's browsers, however, do a remarkable job of resizing images on the fly, which is one of the primary reasons this framework is now possible.